goldenbergg/rust-vm/ReadMe.md

+# Continutation of Parser/Virtual Machine Project for ECE-39595 in Rust

-# To Implement
+## To Implement

-- [ ] Trait for Stmt
+- [ ] Implement traits for Stmt implementation
-- [ ] Refactor add and exec functions to replace repetitive code
+- [X] Refactor add and exec functions to call helper to eleminate repetitive code